samzipper/website-HEAL/content/home/teaching.md

 **Courses Taught**
  - *Sustainable Water Resources*, University of Victoria (CIVE340), Fall 2018.
 Instructor for core undergraduate water resource engineering course.
 Leading all lectures, in-class activities, homework assignments, and exams.
 Selected evaluation results (n=48):
 	- 'Overall, the instructor was effective in this course': 60% Excellent, 35% Good.
-	- 'The instructor motivated you to learn in this course': 48% Excellent, 48% Good.
 	- 'As a result of this course, my interest in the material...': 63% Increased.

 **Courses TA'ed**